-Creed Settlers in the United States in the 17th Century
+Creed Settlers in United States in the 17th Century

-Creed Settlers in the United States in the 18th Century
+Creed Settlers in United States in the 18th Century

-Creed Settlers in the United States in the 19th Century
+Creed Settlers in United States in the 19th Century

 The Creed Family Crest was acquired from the Houseofnames.com archives.
 The Creed Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.